 Alternative employment must be considered by the employer and employee during the consultation.
 If an alternative role is available and can be said to be suitable alternative employment (SAE) it must be offered to the employee, or the dismissal will likely be seen as unfair.

-If there is more than one person who may qualify for the role, the employer may need to engage in a selection process.
+If there is more than one person who may qualify for the role, and one of these people is in a 'redundancy protected period', they must be offered the alternative role before any other employee.